 Aviator watches are large and easy to grab with flying gloves on.
-However, they also need an easy-to-read design with a large and simple design and colors.
+However, they also need an easy-to-read design with large and simple designs and colors.

 Another tell-tale feature of an aviator watch is its extra-long strap, designed to fit over a jacket.

 This watch is a casual accessory.
 Its overlarge size makes it a bad idea with professional business suits and never a fit with formal suits.

 However, if you wear a suit casually, this mix may make an exciting combination.

 With so many features on this watch, be sure you take the time to learn what each one is!

 Other people may be attracted by your interesting-looking watch and want to know what it does.
 Now’s your chance to shine as an expert!

 As another highly functional timepiece, this watch type was designed for the military.

 Watches are helpful in nearly every situation, and that extends to the battlefield.
 So, any watch that may see combat must be the most durable.

 Because it’s meant for use in such extreme situations, it can’t be huge; it would get in the way of moving freely.
 Small is better, but it still needs to be easy to read.